firavoyage/blogging/readme.md

   - the answer is predictive of your behavior
   - better to get your dopamine from improving your ideas than from having them validated
   - it's ok to get yours from "making things happen"
-- where are geniuses' attentions dissolved?
+- i do not know what i may appear to the world
+  - but to myself i seem to have been only like a boy playing on the sea-shore
+  - and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary
+  - whilst the great ocean of truth lay all undiscovered before me
 - knowledge isn't free
   - you have to pay attention
+  - where are geniuses' attention dissolved?
 - idle mode... yawn... how boring.
   - if you're not solving problems or writing up contributions
   - then don't blame me if your life is boring
-- i do not know what i may appear to the world
-  - but to myself i seem to have been only like a boy playing on the sea-shore
-  - and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary
-  - whilst the great ocean of truth lay all undiscovered before me
 - i have a small device in my pocket that provides access to nearly the sum total of human knowledge
   - i use it to get into pointless arguments with people i don't know and look at pictures of cats
   - philistine.